devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-05.md

 2. Evaluating truthfulness using Ground-Truth Datasets
 3. Evaluating truthfulness using GPT without Ground-Truth Datasets

 You will run the following Jupyter notebook for this challenge.
-You can find it in the `/Notebooks` folder of `Resources.zip` file.
+They can be found in your Codespace under the notebooks folder.
+If you are working locally or in the Cloud, you can find it in the `/Notebooks` folder of `Resources.zip` file.

 * `CH-05-ResponsibleAI.ipynb`